 Manor house - Zabytek.pl

-The manor house is private property and is therefore not open to visitors.
+The manor house is private property.
+The interiors are closed to visitors.

-Compiled by Beata Sebzda, Regional Branch of the National Heritage Board of Poland in Wrocław, 2-10-2014.
+compiled by Maria Czyszczoń, Regional Branch of the National Heritage Board of Poland in Wrocław, 23-10-2014.

 Category: manor house